Onaho-Pascal/Covid-19-Global-Trends-Dashboard/README.md

-# Covid-19-Global-Trends-Dashboard
+# Python-R Bioinformatics projects comparison
-This repository houses a project about the trends of the covid 19 pandemic globally with two different programming languages: Python and R
+This repository houses several bioinformatics pipeline projects in Python and R, comparing both languages in terms of use cases, visualizations, readable scripting, an executions.